OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-12.md

 ## Luke 12:57

-“And why do you not judge for yourselves what is right?
+“And why do you not discern for yourselves what is right?

 ## Luke 12:58